kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-4.md

 ---
-title: Part 4 - Error Handling of Writes to External Data Stores
+title: Part 4 - Error Handling for Writes to External Data Stores
 ---

-# Part 4: Error Handling of Writes to External Data Stores
+# Part 4: Error Handling for Writes to External Data Stores

 Writing to multiple data stores consistently is a critical challenge in distributed systems.
 Without proper handling, your data can become: